Table of Contents

 Division staff will review all applications that meet the deadline for basic eligibility.
 Staff does not make subjective evaluations or comments on the content or quality of any grant application.
 Only applications that meet eligibility requirements will be made available to the grant review panel.

-Staff may contact the applicant during the staff review to resolve the following problems.
+Staff will contact the applicant during the staff review to resolve the following problems.

-IRS determination letter or Corporations record not contained in the application package
+IRS determination letter not contained in the application package

 Organization name on application does not match IRS determination letter